0use-TE/PublishBlazorWASMToGithubPageDemo/README.md

           branch: gh-pages        # 部署到的目标分支
 ```
 4. Open github-pages in your repository interface.
-5. Visit your github pags and type  f12 for checking errors.
+5. Visit your github pags([DemoWebsite](https://0use.net/PublishBlazorWASMToGithubPageDemo/)) and type  f12 for checking errors.

 #### End
 Thanks for your reading,if you have any problems,just let me know.